-Approved NRSP starts five-year cycle with annual budget approved.
-NRSP not approved for renewal receives one-year extension (with budget equal to 5th-year budget) to transition off NRSP funding to other sources or downsize project.
+Approved NRSP starts five-year cycle with five-year budget approved.
+NRSP not approved for renewal receives one-year project approval, with a budget equal to the fifth year, to transition off NRSP funding to other sources or downsize project.